Nazca’s Cantalloc Aqueducts

 Local Transportation

-Within Nazca, the most common mode of transportation is by taxi or moto-taxi.
-These are affordable options and can take you to various tourist attractions, including the Cantalloc Aqueducts.
-It is advisable to negotiate the fare before the journey to avoid any confusion.
-Additionally, renting a bicycle is also a popular option for exploring the area at your own pace.
+In Nazca, taxis and moto-taxis are common and affordable.
+They can take you to various attractions, including the Cantalloc Aqueducts.
+Always negotiate the fare before starting your journey.
+Alternatively, renting a bicycle is a great way to explore the area at your own pace.

 Posted by